DandinPower/DS-AsyncIO-Benchmark/README.md

 ```

 ### Key Arguments
-- `--nvme-path` (default: `/mnt/nvme`): Path to the NVMe mount point.
+- `--nvme-path` (default: `/mnt/nvme`): Path to the NVMe mount point (it can also be other type of disk).
 Ensure it's empty or backed up—the script will clean it.
 - `--sizes` (default: `2M 8M 32M`): Tensor sizes to test (supports K/M/G suffixes, e.g., `4K 1M`).
 - `--iterations` (default: `200`): Number of iterations per size for statistical reliability.
 - `--threads` (default: `16`): Number of I/O threads.